21 May 2010: Hallelujah, I’m Schizophrenic!

 Supported by the University of Kansas Endowment Association, this award is given to the outstanding full-length or one-act play on any subject written by an Asian-American student, in honor of Paul Stephen Lim’s outstanding career as teacher, playwright and passionate advocate for new voices in the American Theatre.

 Born of Chinese parents in the Philippines, Paul Stephen Lim was already a successful advertising copywriter and newspaper journalist when he emigrated to the United States at the age of 24 to further his education and to pursue a career in writing.
 Conpersonas, his first play, won the KCACTF National Student Playwriting Award in 1976, initiating a life-long relationship with KCACTF.
 Lim started teaching playwriting at the University of Kansas in 1989.
 He founded English Alternative Theatre (http://www.eat.ku.edu) the same year to nurture and produce the plays of his students.
 He was awarded the Kennedy Center medallion in 1996 for his work with student playwrights, was the Region 5 National Playwriting Program Chair 2000-2003, and served on the National Selection Team in 2004.
-To date, 30 plays by his students at the University of Kansas have been seen at various regional and national festivals of KCACTF. http://paulstephenlim.com.
+To date, 30 plays by his students at the University of Kansas have been seen at various regional and national festivals of KCACTF. https://paulstephenlim.com.

 The inaugural recipient of the Paul Stephen Lim Asian American Playwriting Award is Edgar Mendoza, Carnegie Mellon University, for his play BLUE NOTE RUN.
 It includes a cash award of $2,500, membership in the Dramatists Guild of America, and a professional development residency to be determined in consultation with Mr. Mendoza.